What is osteosarcoma?

 Other benign bone tumors include eosinophilic granuloma of bone, non-ossifying fibroma, enchondroma, xanthoma, benign giant cell tumor of bone, and lymphangioma.

-The rest of this document refers only to osteosarcoma.
+The rest of this document covers only osteosarcoma.